DougTheDruid/SoT-ESP-Framework/README.md

 and other files.

 *This is an early build using Pyglet, I am still working to optimize some code*

-### Pyglet Todo
-   1. Currently, we are replacing spaces in play names with `-`'s, this has to do with the multiline functionality specified for `player_list` creation in `main.py`.
-Can you make a specific doc format to get around this weirdness?
-   2. Gummy set the window attributes to LWA_Alpha vs ColorKey, then set the DirectX alpha flags to do the transparency.
-      Can something similar with this & OpenGL (which pyglet uses)?

 ### Structs
 Instead of rebuilding structures similarly to how you would in C or C++, I utilize something fairly frequently in my